 Your dentist will warn you of the known factors which can cause a dry socket before the tooth extraction takes place and provide recommendations on how to avoid it.
 The easiest way to identify a problem following the removal is to monitor your pain.
 While certain discomfort is inevitable after the procedure, it should fade away in approximately three days.
 If the pain, however, increases, and there’s a growing sensitivity in the area of the tooth extraction, you should immediately book an appointment with your dentist.

-While it is not completely clear what causes a dry socket, there are some factors which are related to the condition.
+While it is not completely clear what causes a dry socket, there are some factors that are related to the condition.
 To help prevent it, you can follow the below instructions:

 Despite following the above instructions along with the ones provided by their dentist, some people may still develop a dry socket due to genetic predisposition.
 If you have had the condition in the past, make sure you inform the clinician performing your extraction and have a follow-up appointment scheduled for review of the gum.

-The treatment of a dry socket consists mostly of pain management and ensuring clean from bacteria environment to allow the gum to heal properly.
-If you’ve developed a dry socket or feel pain more than three days after the extraction, immediately book an appointment with your dentist.
+The treatment of a dry socket consists mostly of pain management and ensuring a clean from bacteria environment to allow the gum to heal properly.
+If you’ve developed a dry socket or feel pain more than three days after a tooth extraction, immediately book an appointment with your dentist.

 Make sure you take your medication strictly following the prescription of your dentist and do not miss any following appointments.
 Needless to say, you should be very careful when brushing the area around the dry socket and avoid any foods which may additionally irritate the gums.